 Again, Perseverance is a very smart robot.
 It’s autonomous, making many of its own decisions, but it’s not fully autonomous.

-If it were, then it wouldn’t have been waiting for folks back on Earth to tell it to do after the first core sample drilling came up empty.
+If it were, then it wouldn’t have been waiting for folks back on Earth to tell it what to do after the first core sample drilling came up empty.

 That’s the way it is now.
 But we haven’t stopped designing smarter robots.